videvide/videvide.github.io/content/posts/what-i-learned-building-a-platform-as-a-junior-dev.md

 categories = ["hohle.art"]
 +++

 I was not satisfied with the available options to host my art online.
 I wanted to host it on Artsy, but they require you to go through an already established and reputable gallery.
-I also figured there must be more artists like me that are looking for a cool yet professional alternative to the current available platforms – that’s why I decided to build a new online art platform and name it hohle.art (after the caves that are of important archaeological finds dating from the upper paleolithic).
+I also figured there must be more artists like me that are looking for a cool yet professional alternative to the current available platforms.

+That’s why I decided to build a new online art platform and name it hohle.art (after the caves that are of important archaeological finds dating from the upper paleolithic).

 This was a great opportunity to build what I was looking for, and at the same time learn the technologies and techniques composing a modern web application.
 Something that could help me jump-start my art career and also either land me a job as a developer or secure projects as a contractor.